KungPhoo/ba67-font/readme.md

 - b,d,f,h,i,j,k,l,t touch the top,
   as uppercase letters do.
 - right-aligned the pound sign as M and W do.
+- j moved to the left, so it looks like i and l.

 ## Test
 Take a look at this text with BA67 loaded: